-Weekly, Chief Strategy and Performance Officer holds weekly Performance & Quality Meeting(s).
-Eckerd's Executive Operations Leadership along with the impacted Program Leadership attends these meetings supported by other Chief Executives from the other Eckerd Spokes as required.
+The Chief Performance & Quality Officer holds weekly Performance & Quality Meeting(s).
+Eckerd Connects Executive Operations Leadership along with the impacted Program Leadership attends these meetings supported by other Chief Executives from the other Eckerd Connects Spokes as required.
 This Meeting focuses on programs and performance indicators that require Executive attention and course correction to reach require performance levels.
 Programs remain on these weekly meetings until such time as they can demonstrate consistent satisfactory performance on the outcomes that brought them to Executive management's attention.